gtamilse/Network-Automation-with-Ansible/TECDEV-1500/Network-Automation-with-Ansible.md

 $ ansible IOS --connection local -m ios_command -a "commands='show ip route summ'"
 $ ansible XR --connection local -m iosxr_command -a "commands='show route summ'"
 ```
+- Raw is a barebones module that simply executes a command via an SSH connection and returns the resulting text.
+- The ios_command module provides additional functionality over raw, such as specifying multiple commands to collect and returning metadata about the task execution (ex: failed and changed statuses).
+- Note: ios_command and iosxr_command require the "--connection local" flag.
+Networking modules do not use the default connection types (SSH) because most network hosts run limited execution environments that do not provide native Python.
+Ansible modules using SSH connection type rely on Python scripts to be transferred and executed on the target node, whereas network modules are executed on the Ansible host (locally) and use other connection providers to interact with the target system.

 ### Optional exercises